Fellowship Unitarian Universalist of McMinnville

 David has been a democracy activist/advocate for many years, having served as a chief petitioner for two statewide initiatives (46/47) to allow and then to place limits on campaign contributions in Oregon elections.
 Those measures were on the ballot in 2006.
 In 2011, he founded the Portland chapter of Move to Amend immediately following the US Supreme Court's Citizens United decision.
 Move to Amend advocates amending the US Constitution to overturn the court created doctrines that money = speech and that corporations are people.

-He leads the Portland chapter of the Alliance for Democracy and is also the national co-chair.
+He lead the Portland chapter of the Alliance for Democracy and is also the national co-chair.

 Several years ago, he formed the Portland Public Banking Alliance to advocate for creation of a city of Portland Public Bank.

-At the First Unitarian Church, he is a member of the Economic Justice Action Group where he organizes speaker events, documentary film screening and gathers signatures on various local & state level initiatives.
+While at the First Unitarian Church, he was a member of the Economic Justice Action Group where he organized speaker events, documentary film screenings and gathered signatures on various local & state level initiatives.